-Adjusted EBITDA for the fourth quarter of 2018 was \$18.0 million, as compared to \$38.9 million from the same period last year.
-An incremental \$10.0 million of export tax expense, an added \$5.9 million of stumpage expense and a commodity-heavy sales mix more than offset improvements in specialty product price realizations.
-In addition, lower commodity lumber pricing drove a negative lumber and log inventory revaluation of \$1.9 million, as compared to a positive adjustment of \$2.5 million in the same period last year.
+Adjusted EBITDA for the fourth quarter of 2019 was negative \$18.1 million, as compared to positive adjusted EBITDA of \$18.0 million from the same period last year.
+Operating loss prior to restructuring and other items was \$29.6 million, as compared to operating income of \$7.7 million in the same period last year.